dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

-# How to install YOLOv11 on Ubuntu 24.04 using a GPU-enabled Docker container(the easy way)
+# How to install YOLOv11 on Ubuntu 24.04 using a GPU-enabled Docker container (the easy way)
 ### Notes:
 We used our GPU to train on YOLO.
 Our GPU is a GeFORCE RTX 4070 SUPER.
 On our CPU, we used a 12th Gen Intel® Core™ i7-12800H × 20.
 On the CPU, it took 24 hours and 36 minutes for 1000 epochs.
 Meanwhile, the GPU reduced that down to 5 hours 4 minutes for the same amount of epochs.
 You may ask why begin with so many epochs - this is simply to ensure our data had fully converged, but after this we added an early stopping (patience) of 300 epochs to avoid overfitting.

-# 1. Pull yolov11 from GitHub:
+## Step 1.
+Pull yolov11 from GitHub:

 ```python
 pip install ultralytics